 The details of Loans guarantees and investments covered under Section 186 of theCompanies Act 2013 read with Companies (Meetings of Board and its Powers) Rules 2014 aregiven in the notes to the Financial Statements forming part of this Annual Report.

 Particulars of Contracts or Arrangements with Related Parties

 All transactions entered into during the Financial Year 2019-20 with Related Parties asdefined under the Companies Act 2013 and Regulation 23 of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 were in the ordinary course of business and onan arm's length basis.
 During the year the Company had not entered into any transactionreferred to in Section 188 of the Companies Act 2013 with related parties which could beconsidered material.
 Accordingly the disclosure of Related Party Transactions as requiredunder Section 134(3) of the Companies Act 2013 in Form AOC-2 is not applicable.

 Attention of the members is drawn to the disclosures of transactions with relatedparties as required under IND AS-24 set out in Notes to Accounts - Note No 35 of theStandalone Financial Statements forming part of this Annual Report

 As required under Regulation 23 (1) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company has formulated a Policy on Materiality of anddealing with Related Party Transactions which is available on the website of the Companyat www.careratings.com.

 Material Changes and Commitments affecting the Financial Position of the Company

-There have been no material changes and commitments affecting the between March 312018 and the date of this report otherthan those disclosed in this report.
+There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between March 31 2020 and the date of this report otherthan those disclosed in this report.

 Foreign Exchange Earnings and Outgo